Xamã

-Geizon Carlos da Cruz Fernandes (born 30 October 1989), better known by his artistic name Xamã, is a Brazilian rapper, poet and actor.
+Geizon Carlos da Cruz Fernandes (born 30 October 1989), better known by his artistic name Xamã, is a Brazilian rapper, singer, poet and actor.
 He has released several successful rap albums, with strong sales and online streams, since the 2010s.
 He later also began a career in acting, appearing in telenovelas such as Amor de Mãe and Renascer.
 He also participated in The Masked Singer Brasil, coming in 3rd place.
 He has already won a Latin Grammy and was nominated for awards in the BET Hip Hop Awards, the MTV MIAW Awards Brazil, the MTV Europe Music Awards, and for the Multishow Brazilian Music Award.

 Biography

 Musical career

 Xamã began his musical career in 2016, writing rhymes.
 He would participate in rap battles and in local rap collectives such as Cartel MCs and 1kilo.
 He wrote his first song while working as a peanut vendor, with his occupation being the inspiration for the song.
 He has since released four albums: Pecado Capital (2018), O Iluminado (2019), Zodíaco (2020) and O Último Romântico Online (2023).
 With Zodíaco, all the song titles have a hidden meaning.
 The best-performing song in the album was "Leão", with more than 45 million views.
 He considers the album his most important work to date.
 The album as a whole became a great success, and included as guest artists Agnes Nunes, Luísa Sonza, Marília Mendonça, and Gloria Groove.
 The album was produced by Portugal no Beat, Neo Beats and Dj Gustah.

 His first hit song was "Luxúria", with more than 80 million views on YouTube, as well as having the guest participation of fellow rapper Matuê.
 It was produced by NeoBeats, a close friend of Xamã since the start of his career.
 The song is part of his 2018 album Pecado Capital.
 The album cover for Pecado Capital is based on one of the most famous scenes of The Shining, when Jack Nicholson breaks through a door with an axe and peers through the hole.

 The song "Malvadão 3", with Gustah and Neo Beats, hit number 1 in Brazil and in the top 48 in the world on Spotify on 31 December 2021.
 It was nominated for the "Best International Flow" by BET Hip Hop Awards, being the only Brazilian nominated that year.
 Little Simz of the United Kingdom ultimately won the award.
 "Malvadão 3" also earned Xamã seven nominations for the MTV Millennial Awards 2021.

 In 2019, he performed at Rock in Rio, with him, in addition to his music, also singing hit songs from the band Charlie Brown Jr. He later performed at 2022 MTV MIAW Awards Brazil.
 In August 2023, he collaborated with Gabriel o Pensador and Lulu Santos for the song "Cachimbo da Paz 2".